 Crochet Afghan Stitch Examples

 There are several different types of crochet hooks you can use for working afghan stitch.
-One of the most popular is a long, smooth hook, measuring at least ten inches.
+One of the most popular is a long, smooth hook, measuring at least10 inches.
 Typically, there is no thumb grip area on an afghan crochet hook.
-This type of hook is similar to a straight knitting needle, because it has the same sort of a stopper at the end.
+This type of hook is similar to a straight knitting needle because it has the same sort of a stopper at the end.

-Pictured above: Several different examples of easy crochet projects you can make using afghan stitch.
-Once you're finished with this tutorial, you'll be ready to crochet any of these projects, plus many others too.
+There are several different examples of easy crochet projects you can make using the afghan stitch.
+Once you're finished with this tutorial, you'll be ready to crochet any of these projects, plus many others.

 Top right: This is a close-up picture of the crochet stitches.